Nielsenfam/NightSkyTFT/README.md

 - Case for Raspberry Pi, see http://www.thingiverse.com/thing:233396
 - Stand for Raspberry Pi see http://www.thingiverse.com/thing:254532

-## Hardware needed for Setup only:
+## Hardware needed for Setup only

 - HDMI Monitor or other suitable monitor compatible with the Pi
 - USB Keyboard
 - USB Mouse
 - USB Hub unless keyboard/mouse only need one USB port

-# How to setup a RaspberryPi to run the NightSkyTFT software:
+# Software Setup

 ## 1. format SD card